 This page lists questions that are typical of those asked by prospective applicants in the recent past, together with our answers.
-If you can’t find the answer to your question, or require further information, please contact us.
+If you can’t find the answer to your question, or require further information, please email us at email@example.com.

 We consider all applications without knowing what other choices you have made.
 However, in the case of Medicine (and other similar courses), applicants need to write personal statements that focus on their relevant experience and motivation for that course, and so it will be obvious to us that Biology is not your first choice degree subject.
 We realise that you can only make four applications for Medicine on your UCAS form, leaving one place that can be filled by another subject, which may be Biology, Biochemistry or Biomedical Sciences at York.
 We are happy to consider such applications without prejudice, as we know that some students may later decide that Medicine is not for them, or may be unsuccessful and need to consider alternative courses.
 Over the years, we have, in fact, accepted a good number of such students on to our courses in Biology, Biochemistry and Biomedical Sciences who have gone on to enjoy the course, and to be happy and successful here.

 No - we do not interview applicants.
 If we receive your application form and are impressed by your grades, personal statement and references, we will recommend that the University makes you an offer.

 No, not at all.
 All applications receive equal treatment, irrespective of educational background.
 We welcome students from all sorts of backgrounds and with a wide range of experience, and consider every application on its own merits.

 Students may qualify for an alternative offer if they meet certain criteria, including completing Widening Participation programmes, studying core maths, completing an EPQ, have experience of local authority care or live in an area with low rates of progression to University.
 Visit the alternative offer entry requirements on our individual undergraduate programmes pages for more information.